Open Up Your Home to Fascinating Possibilities with Today’s Door Choices

 Some homeowners choose French doors, or glass doors with wood frames, for hallways and social spaces.
 Two-panel sliding doors are popular for closets; and then, anywhere from single panel to multi-panel configurations for bedroom, bathroom, or home-office doors.

-A multi-panel glass door opens to the sitting area of this master suite in a two-story luxury country home (Plan # 161-1030).
+Multi-glass-panel French double doors open to this sun room that's just off the kitchen in a two-story luxury Country style home (Plan #161-1030).
 A touch of green paint and green etchings on the glass and light-dark brown hues make this easy on the eyes.

-A sleek blue door takes you into the master bath of this one-story Tuscan-style home.
-Again, the colors complement each other—dark blue and warm earth tone (Plan # 153-1906).
+A sleek dark-blue door takes you into this master bath of a one-story Country-style home.
+Again, the colors complement each other—dark blue and warm earth tone.

-The wine cellar of this one-story luxury home is of solid wood with intricate carvings (Plan # 165-1077).
+The door to this wine cellar in a one-story luxury home is of solid wood with intricate carvings.

 Remember, you can always create a dramatic front entry, but don’t forget that your other exterior and interior doors are also style and fashion treasures.